Frank H. Peterson Academies of Technology

 Frank H. Peterson Academies of Technology is a public, magnet high school located in Jacksonville, Florida.
-The school is based around Arts and Technology-based programs, such as Communications, Automotive Technology, Cosmetology, Culinary Arts, Aviation Technology, Childcare, Agriculture Science and Robotics.
+The school encompasses seven National Model Academies based around Arts and Technology-based programs, such as agriscience and veterinary, automotive technology, aviation and aerospace technology, communications and digital arts, cosmetology, culinary arts, early childhood education, and robotics and manufacturing.

 Students at Peterson earn an Industry Certificate of Completion as well as a High School Diploma.
-Peterson Academies also offers Advanced Placement courses.
-Frank H. Peterson is a Duval County Career and College Preparatory High School.
+Frank H. Peterson is a Duval County Career and College Preparatory High School offering advanced placement courses.

+Academies at Frank H. Peterson include:

+Agriscience and Veterinary Academy: A science-centric academy with an emphasis on cellular biology and genetics.
+Students in the Agriscience and Vet Assisting academy are prepared for a career in agriculture and veterinary sciences.

+Automotive Technology Academy: Automotive maintenance, repair, collision repair, and refinishing.

+Aviation Academy: Aircraft design, maintenance, flight technology, and engineering.
+Student success is measured by a passing score on the FAA private pilot exam and the aviation maintenance General I exam.